Table of Contents

-The names of the festival and the customs in each country and region differ from each other.
+The names of the festival and the customs in each country and region differ.
 The festival is called Zhōngqiū Jié in Mandarin in China and is referred to by many other names in different countries.
-However, the main essence of the festival remains the same, focusing on family, prayers, and thanksgiving.
+However, the main essence of the festival remains similar, focusing on family, prayers, and thanksgiving.

-In Japan, where the festival is called Tsukimi or moon viewing, celebrations have been held since the Heian period (794-1185AD).
+In Japan, the Mid-Autumn festival is called Tsukimi or moon viewing.
+The celebrations have been held since the Heian period (794-1185AD).
 It is said that the Chinese introduced the Japanese to this festival, and while the moon may not always be full on this day, it is supposed to be at its brightest.

-Until the Meiji period (1868 AD), the festival was celebrated by hosting long parties, though now the Japanese celebrate it in a quiet manner.
+Until the Meiji period (1868 AD), this lunar festival was celebrated by hosting long parties, though now the Japanese celebrate it quietly.

-In South Korea, Chuseok or the Mid-Autumn Festival is celebrated over a period of three days.
+In South Korea, Chuseok or the Mid-Autumn Festival is celebrated over three days.
 It is held around the autumn equinox and is also known as Hangawi.
 Families gather and give thanks for the plentiful harvest.
-They also conduct an ancestral memorial ceremony called Charye and lay out select food items on what is known as the Charye Table.
+They also conduct a traditional memorial ceremony called Charye and layout select food items on what is known as the Charge Table.
 They even visit their ancestors’ graves as a part of the tradition.

 A significant food item during this occasion is a rice cake called Songpyeon.
 It is a half-moon-shaped rice cake and contains sweet or semi-sweet fillings.
-It is offered to their ancestors or even shared with family members and neighbours as it is representative of the moon and prosperity.
+It is offered to their ancestors or even shared with family members and neighbours to represent the moon and prosperity.
 Some other foods include traditional liquor and jeon (Korean pancakes).

-During Chuseok, the Koreans also travel to their hometowns to meet up with their family members.
+During Chuseok, the Koreans also travel to their hometowns to meet with their family members.

 In Vietnam, the Mid-Autumn Festival or Têt Trung Thu is mainly celebrated by children.
-The children long for the Têt Trung Thu, where they are given lanterns, lots of snacks, and fun masks.
+The children long for the Têt Trung Thu, where they are given lanterns, snacks, and fun masks.